m4r35n357/VisualOptimizers/README.md

 ## "stats" script

-Runs spiral or cut algorithm multiple times agains a target value.
+Runs a single algorithm (except random) multiple times agains a target value for a single model.
 For each run, the output is green if the result is below the threshold, and red otherwise.

 Parameter | Meaning